Welcome to RPCC:

-At River Parkway and at River Heights, we view all children as being competent, capable, curious and rich in potential.
+At River Parkway, we view all children as being competent, capable, curious and rich in potential.

 To strengthen the quality of our programs and ensure high quality experiences that lead to positive outcomes in relation to children’s learning, development, health and well-being, we use the Ministry of Education documentation regarding programming and pedagogy “How Does Learning Happen?”(HDLH).